Welcome To Pace NYC Housing - Planning for Your Arrival

 - Frequently Asked Questions

 - Your Campus Address for NYC

 - Shipping items to Campus - As our ability to manage and store large quantities of shipped items is limited, we encourage students not to ship items ahead of their arrival, but rather to bring their items to campus when they arrive.
-Students who live at a distance that prevent them from being able to drive into the city may need to ship items to the university.
-Our recommendation to these students is to have anything that needs to be shipped arranged to arrive to Pace University AFTER Labor Day, as access to mail storage is restricted during the holiday weekend (during which move in takes place).
+Students who live at a distance that prevents them from being able to drive into the city may need to ship items to the university.
+Our recommendation to these students is to have anything that needs to be shipped arranged to arrive to Pace University AFTER Labor Day, as access to mail storage may be restricted during the holiday weekend (during which move in takes place).
 These students are strongly advised to travel with everything they will need for the first few days of living in the residence halls, until they will have access to their mailed items.